SumuduPS/resource-app/README.md

 ## Instructions
 step 1: Change environment variables in env file and point to the database

-step 2: Backup file for the database without data can be found in src/db/backup.
+step 2: Scripts to create the database without data can be found in src/db/backup.

 step 3: Use /user/createUser route to create users